AndSte01/indoor-cycling-liveticker-backend-php/README.md

 - Users
   - some additional testing about logout and logging in with bearer tokens
 - Competition
+  + adapter
+    + coding
+    - testing
+  + representative
+    + coding
-  - adapter
+    - testing
-  - representative
+  - manager
-  - util
+    - todo
   - top-level
 - Disciplines
   - all